 And think about the fact that is so hard to know if you pronounced it correctly because there’s no one there to correct you.

-Italy is the provider for the image, as he told from the beginning too he’s DOP crew, that what he wanted to transmit must have something inspired by Caravaggio, a famous middle age Italian painter.
+Italy is the provider for the image, as he told from the beginning to his DOP crew, that what he wanted to transmit must have something inspired by Caravaggio, a famous middle ages Italian painter.

 I’m sure it’s not easy to do it and we have to thank Mr. Gibson for having the courage (and the money) to make this happen.

-You can listen to it for free here and yes, you are there from the start.
+You can listen to it for free here and yes, you are present from the start.